Summary

 Canva offers restaurant floor plan templates that you can customize.
 Their food cost chart templates work well for menu review.
 The free version includes most features you'll need for basic restaurant business plan visuals.

 Google Drawings creates simple floor plans and workflow diagrams.
 It's completely free and saves to Google Drive on its own.
 You can share your visuals with business partners easily.
+Why choose Google Drawings?
+Because it works in any web browser and doesn't require software downloads.

-SketchUp Free lets you create 3D restaurant layouts. backers love seeing your space in three dimensions.
+SketchUp Free lets you create 3D restaurant layouts.
+Backers love seeing your space in three dimensions.
 The learning curve is steeper but the results look very expert.

 Excel Templates for Food Cost Analysis